 The Community Action Program Corporation of Washington-Morgan Counties, Ohio receives a significant amount of donated services from unpaid volunteers and parents who assist in the operation of several federal, state, and local programs.
 No amounts have been recognized in the statement of support, revenue, and expenses-modified cash basis for these services because the criteria for recognition have not been satisfied.
-The total amount of in-kind services received was \$706,641.
-Amounts used for matching are detailed below.
+The total amount of in-kind services used for matching purposes was \$1,002,327.